MicrosoftDocs/win32/desktop-src/SecCrypto/oids-item.md

 ---
-Description: Retrieves an OID object from the collection.
+description: Retrieves an OID object from the collection.
 This is the default property. ms.assetid: af0de567-e520-411d-850d-fbdbcb2ace69
 title: OIDs.Item property
 ms.topic: reference